guananya/aidebugs/README.md

 # aidebugs
-A CLI that debugs error messages produced in your command line with AI!
+A CLI that debugs error messages produced in your command line by calling an LLM!

+Way to run: